You can search this SPD section by section or click here to create a single searchable document.

 Loan amounts

 The minimum loan amount is $1,000.
-The maximum you may borrow is the lesser of these amounts:
+The maximum you may borrow is the lesser of the following amounts:

 • 50% of the market value of your vested Savings Plan Account balance, minus any existing loan amounts; or